pedromelobitencourt/Learning-Notebooks/Machine Learning Specialization/Unsupervised Learning, Recommenders, Reinforcement Learning/module2.md

 Retrieving more items results in better performance, but slower recommendations

-To analyze/optimize the trade-off, cary out offline experiments to see if retrieving additional items results in more relevant recommendations
+To analyze/optimize the trade-off, carry out offline experiments to see if retrieving additional items results in more relevant recommendations

 ## Ethical Use of Recommender Systems